HCL-TECH-SOFTWARE/volt-mx-ls-toolkit/README.md

 There are two sample agents that can be called from Postman or Node-RED, TestAgent and TestFoundryAgent.

 - **TestAgent** demonstrates methods for extracting content from header and query parameters, as well as the payload.
 It also demonstrates the fluent methods for building the response.
 There are also method calls for building error responses.
-- **TestFoundryAgent** demonstrates using the FoundryHttpHelper for the minimum calls for validating this is a call from the web, validating the existence of the document to act upon, updating all fields based on the payload, saving it and returning the requested fields.
+- **TestVoltMXAgent** demonstrates using the FoundryHttpHelper for the minimum calls for validating this is a call from the web, validating the existence of the document to act upon, updating all fields based on the payload, saving it and returning the requested fields.

 ### Async Agent Processing